Asymptotics for eigenvalues of one-dimensional Dirac operators in the weak coupling limit: Introduction

 \end{theorem}

 Since these seminal works, weak coupling asymptotics and the phenomenon of virtual bound states (the presence of an eigenvalue for arbitrarily small couplings) have been a recurring topic in mathematical physics literature, with extensions to waveguides \cite{ExnerSeba1989waveguides, Exner1993waveguides, bulla1997waveguide}, magnetic Schr\"odinger operators \cite{vugalter1995extremal, frank2011weakly, fialova2025virtual}, periodic Schr\"{o}dinger operators \cite{zelenko2016virtual}, higher order operators \cite{arazy2006virtual}, and generalized kinetic energies with degenerate symbols \cite{weidl1999virtual, FrankHainzlNabokoSeiringer, hainzl2010asymptotic, cueninmerz2021weak, hoang2023quantitative}.
 For Dirac operators, the analogous question was treated first by Siegl and Cuenin in \cite{CueninSiegl2018}, who obtained the first term in the expansion for Dirac operators with potentials $V \in L^1 \cap L^2$, where $V$ is allowed to be non-Hermitian.
-The complementary question of the absence of eigenvalues for all sufficiently small potentials has been treated in~\cite{cossetti2020absence}.
+The complementary question of the absence of eigenvalues for all sufficiently small potentials has been treated in~\cite{cossetti2020absence} and bounds for eigenvalues in dimension $d \ge 2$ have been obtained in~\cite{Dancona}.

 Here, we extend these results in complementary directions: we obtain the first term in the asymptotic expansion for the long-range case and the second term in the expansion for the short-range case.
 First, we treat the case of long-range potentials.
 We use the notation